How to Stay Healthy and Avoid Getting Sick Before a Vacation

 Germs are microscopic particles that are a main source for spreading disease.
 One of the best ways to avoid getting sick is to follow tips to guard against germs and their harmful effects.

 You should be extra cautious to avoid germs as much as you can in the time leading up to a trip.
 No one wants to be sick on vacation – or even worse – need to cancel your trip because you’re too sick to travel.
-That’s one reason it’s always a good idea to get travel insurance that includes Trip Cancellation coverage, and medical coverage in case you get sick during your trip.
+That’s one reason it’s always a good idea to get a travel protection plan that includes Trip Cancellation coverage, and Medical and Dental coverage in case you get sick before or during your trip.

 But, let’s hope it doesn’t come to that.
 Take a look at some of these hotspots for germ activity and how to avoid getting sick.